brodbor/azure-sphere-adc-intercore/README.md

 5. Update high-level app app_manifest.json CmdArgs with Azure Portal values
     - ScopeID –  navigate to Azure Portal and select DPS, copy ID Scope value
     - HostName – Navigate to Azure Portal and select IoT Hub,  copy hostname value

+## Build and run the apps
+Both applications need to be deployed and run simultaneously.
+Please ensure both applications designated as partner applications as described (here)[https://docs.microsoft.com/en-us/azure-sphere/app-development/sideload-app#mark-applications-as-partners]

+1. On the File menu, Select Open Workspace.
+2. Select Run icon in the Side Menu and choose the "Launch for Azure Sphere Application(gdb)(workspace)" option from drop-down menu